-We believe commercial success inspires greater capital flows in order to help serve the end customers and the two are inextricably linked
+Commercial success inspires greater capital flows in order to help serve the end customers and they are inextricably linked

 We believe that every community and person has intrinsic economic and social value.
 Elevar’s customers live in economically vibrant, entrepreneurial communities and yet lack access to mainstream markets.
 This lack of connection – whether caused by oversight, discrimination, poverty or other obstacles – represents a highly inefficient condition that is best solved through access provided by entrepreneurial, scalable, customer focused business models.

 Accordingly, our entire investment focus is to capitalize entrepreneurs who bring significant execution experience and an in-depth understanding of the customer to create formal access for underserved communities through the provision of quality essential services (such as financial services, housing, healthcare, education and communication).